eoinkelly/notes/erlang/beam.md

     * gen_fsm
     * supervisor
 * The "gen" stands for "generic"
-* are kinda sorta "abstract classes"
 * You can create your own behaviours

 Proctor reckons you don't need to know the whole erlang language.
-He recommends knowing enough to know what Erlang cna provide and can use the thigns that Elixir does not wrap yet.
+He recommends knowing enough to know what Erlang can provide and can use the things that Elixir does not wrap yet.

 ## Languages that run on the Beam